Board of Directors

 Treasurer: Craig Yaxley

-Directors: Alan Cransberg, Rob McKenzie, Vicki Robinson and Linda Savage
+Directors: Alan Cransberg, Nicola Forrest, Rob McKenzie, Vicki Robinson and Linda Savage

 Kate O'Hara's marketing career began in direct marketing and advertising in the late 1980's and expands across many sectors including retail, tourism, construction, mining and finance.
-After several years in senior roles for The Shorter Group, The Capital Group and Intersect Communications, Kate now oversees Hawaiian’s communications strategy across all aspects of the company’s business.
-Working closely with the CEO, Kate's worked on Hawaiian's broad range of arts, charity, youth, health and education partnerships, that have assisted into projecting Hawaiian to become one of WA's leading businesses.
-Kate is also deputy chair of The 500 Club, a board member of the Celebrate WA and Ready to Work boards, and is a member of the Perth Fashion Festival Advisory Committee.
+After starting with JMG Marketing, and then spending four years in Singapore, she returned to Perth as Group Account Director and a Senior Manager with The Shorter Group.
+After several years as State Manager for The Capital Group, and following the creation of Intersect Communications consultancy, she now oversees Hawaiian’s communications strategy across all aspects of the company’s business.
+Kate is also Chair of The 500 Club and Deputy Chair of the Fashion Council WA.

-Craig Yaxley is a tax partner with KPMG and he is the national leader of their mining tax practice.
-He is a Chartered Tax Advisor and a Fellow of the Institute of Chartered Accountants in Australia.
-He is an Executive Councillor and Treasurer of the Association of Mining and Exploration Companies Inc and he was previously Treasurer of the Friends of the Ballet (WA).
+Craig Yaxley is a State Lead Tax partner with KPMG, with over 30 years corporate tax experience primarily focussing on the mining and resources sector.
+He is a Chartered Tax Advisor, a Fellow of the Institute of Chartered Accountants in Australia, and Director of the Board of Taxation.
+Previously Executive Councillor, Treasurer and Chairman of Tax Committee of the Association of Mining and Exploration Companies Inc and previously Treasurer of the Friends of the Ballet (WA).

-Vicki Robinson is Legal Counsel with Wesfarmers Limited.
-She has held a number of positions in the Wesfarmers Limited group including General Manager Legal (Corporate), General Manager of Energy Generation Pty Ltd (a remote power generation business) and Legal Counsel.
-Prior to joining Wesfarmers, Vicki was a Solicitor and then Senior Associate with Clayton Utz.
-She has a Bachelor of Laws and a Bachelor of Commerce from UWA.
-Vicki is a member of the Advisory Board of the Curtin School of Business Law and Taxation and a member of the Advisory Council of the Curtin Business School.
+Vicki Robinson is General Manager - Legal (Corporate) Wesfarmers Limited.
+Previous positions include Legal Counsel Wesfarmers Limited, General Manager Energy Generation Pty Ltd, part of Wesfarmers Energy and Senior Associate with Clayton Utz.
+Vicki holds a Bachelor of Laws and a Bachelor of Commerce from UWA.
+She is a member of the Advisory Board of the Curtin Law School and the Advisory Council of the Curtin Business School.